lost-inthespace/Building-Manager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0